dmeehan1968/SQSBench/README.md

 The age of the oldest message in the queue during the period.

+### Delivery Latency

+The time taken for the message to be delivered to the consumer.
+This is the time between when the message was scheduled to be visible in the queue and the time the consumer was invoked.
+The queues own 'Average Age of Oldest Message' also includes the pre-visibility scheduling by the producer which distorts the true delivery latency.

 ### Messages Received

 The number of messages received by the queue during the period.